tsgates/arch-wiki-markdown/wiki/Xmobar.md

 report and network activity.
 A detailed description of each plugin, its dependencies and how to configure it is on the project website.

-> Gmail integration
+> GMail integration

-Assuming you have xmobar-gmail-darcs installed, you can configure .xmobarrc as follows.
-Add the gmail plugin to the commands list:
+Assuming you have either xmobar-gmail-darcs or xmobar-gmail installed, you can configure .xmobarrc as follows.
+Add the GMail plugin to the commands list:

     , Run GMail "gmail.username" "GmailPassword" ["-t", "Mail: <count>"] 3000